-The Old American Plate
+Stage 1: The Old American Plate

 The typical American meal is heavy on red meat, fish and poultry.
 Take a look at this plate.
 Fully half is loaded with a huge (8–12 oz.) steak.
 The remainder is filled with a hearty helping of buttery mashed potatoes and peas.
 Although this meal is a home-style favorite, it is high in calories and low in phytochemicals and fiber.
 A few changes, however, will bring it closer to the New American Plate.

 Start by making your meat portions smaller.
 Our transitional meal features a more moderate (4–6 oz.) serving of meat.
 You then want to increase the size of your veg portion and reduce the size of your carbs portion.
 Again, in our example we’ve opted for a large helping of green beans prepared with your favorite herbs and the addition of a filling whole grain (seasoned brown rice).
 Making these changes increases the proportion of nutritious, plant-based foods.
 This plate is on the right track, but doesn’t yet take advantage of all the good-tasting foods the New American Plate has to offer.